MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

     - **Entity**: If you define a Measure entity, it should include at least one attribute.
 If you define a Measure attribute, it will include only one attribute by default.
 This selection is about choosing the entity that includes that attribute.
     - **Field**: Choose the specific attribute to be included either in your Measure entity or attribute.
     - **Bucket**: Choose whether you want to aggregate data on a daily, monthly, or annual basis.
-This is a required selection only if you've selected a Date type attribute.
+It's a required selection only if you've selected a Date type attribute.
     - **As**: Defines the name of your new field.
     - **Display name**: Defines the display name of your field.